 Every year, at the end of the summer, when I have returned from our trip home to visit family, usually combined with a little holiday somewhere else in Europe, I am in a contemplative mood.
 I wonder what creates the happy and content feeling of the summer and how to keep it going the rest of the year.
 In previous years, I have written about vacations being a Vacation Away From My Planner Self, about Our Vacation Self and whether Vacations Make Us Happier.

-As uncovered in previous years, the link is not a direct link between holiday time and happiness.
-There is, however, a correlation of happiness and spending time with family or close friends.
-The level of happiness is not dependent on the fact whether I can afford to go on vacation, but it is dependent on what I do during my time off.
+As uncovered in previous years, the link is not directly between holiday time and happiness.
+There is, however, a correlation between happiness and spending time with family or close friends.
+My happiness level depends not on whether I can afford to go on vacation but on what I do during my time off.
 Deep nurturing connections, love, laughter, support, and acceptance are all factors in our experience of happiness.
-Spending time with a loving partner, or having fun with your family members or people who you feel close to, have the effect to increase your happiness.
+Spending time with a loving partner or having fun with your family members or people you feel close to increases your happiness.

-Robert Waldinger, the 4th director of this study, reports about the findings and lessons on happiness in his excellent TED Talk “What makes a good life?
+Robert Waldinger, the 4th director of this study, reports on the findings and lessons on happiness in his excellent TED Talk “What makes a good life?
 Lessons from the longest study on happiness.”

-The one main lesson that stands out in this 75-year-long study is that happiness is “not about wealth or fame or working harder” (Waldinger).
-Instead, the one important insight not to miss is that “good relationships keep us happier and healthier” (Waldinger).
+The one main lesson in this 75-year-long study is that happiness is “not about wealth or fame or working harder” (Waldinger).
+Instead, the one crucial insight not to miss is that “good relationships keep us happier and healthier” (Waldinger).

 The Harvard researchers have learned three important facts:

-- Social connections with our family, our friends, and our community are extremely beneficial for us.
+- Social connections with our family, friends, and community are highly beneficial for us.
 They keep us physically healthier and allow us to live longer.

 - The study also showed that good relationships do not just protect our physical bodies, but they also protect our brains from decline.
-There was a clear correlation about being in a securely attached relationship in your 80ties and memory loss.
+There was a clear correlation between being in a securely attached relationship in your 80ties and memory loss.
 Happily married people experienced that their memories stayed sharper longer.
-Those people who were in relationships wherein they felt unloved and felt that they couldn’t count on their partner experienced greater memory decline.
+Those people who were in relationships wherein they felt unloved and felt that they couldn’t count on their partner experienced more significant memory decline.

-This does not mean that we have to always get along well.
+This does not mean that we always have to get along well.
 Relationships don’t have to be smooth all the time to be healthy.
-Waldinger reports that some couples could bicker day in and day out, but as long as they felt that they could count on one another when the going got tough, those arguments didn’t take a toll.
+Waldinger reports that some couples could bicker day in and day out, but as long as they felt they could count on one another when the going got tough, those arguments didn’t take a toll.
 That is in line with John Gottman‘s research findings.
-He showed that marriages don’t suffer because of arguments, but that it depends on how a couple argues and what basis the relationship has.
+He showed that marriages don’t suffer because of arguments but that it depends on how a couple argues and interacts.

-As humans, we like a quick fix, but as Walding points out, “relationships are complicated, messy and hard work” and that this work never ends.
-I would like to add that relationships are also full of moments which are simple, joyful and easy.
+As humans, we like a quick fix, but as Walding points out, “relationships are complicated, messy and hard work,” and this work never ends.
+I want to add that relationships are also full of simple, joyful and easy moments.
 However, relationships always require attention and effort.

 Relationship Energetics provides you with tools and opportunities to build a good long life by building better relationships.
-Join Dhebi DeWitz and myself for the three day
+Join Dhebi DeWitz and me for the three day

 Relationship Energetics Training